 Learning first aid can be the difference between life and death for someone who has been in an accident or otherwise suffered an injury.
 Whilst there are many first aid qualifications out there, most can be expected to have a similar kind of structure.
 This article aims to outline what can be found in a first aid course and to provide some advice on how to make the most effective use of time on the day.

-What will Happen on my first aid course?
+What will happen in my First Aid course?

 As mentioned, depending on what course you choose to take there will be variances in what happens during a training course.